imanfz/android-utils/README.md

     ...
 }
 ```
-or if you have custom BaseActivity, you can extends it:
+or if you have custom BaseFragment, you can extends it:
 ```
 class BaseFragment<B : ViewBinding> : BaseFragment<B>() {
     ...